 Students are required to make a formal appeal for a summer defense.
-Email a detailed explanation to the Clark Honors College Associate Dean for Undergraduate Studies, Professor Daphne Gallagher (daphne@uoregon.edu), and copy your CHC advisor and/or your CHC thesis representative and the Academic and Thesis Programs Manager, Miriam Jordan (mjordan@uoregon.edu).
+Email a detailed explanation to the Clark Honors College Assistant Dean, Professor Rebecca Lindner (rlindner@uoregon.edu), and copy your CHC advisor and/or your CHC thesis representative and the Academic and Thesis Programs Manager, Miriam Jordan (mjordan@uoregon.edu).
 Include written evidence-ideally emails-that verify the agreement of both Primary and Secondary Thesis Advisors (who, like your CHC faculty, are under no obligation to serve the university during the summer months) to fully support a summer thesis defense that they will attend in person.
 The Associate Dean and CHC advisors review each petition.
 Approved petitions are handled by the Academic and Thesis Programs Manager.
-Students work with the Academic and Thesis Programs Manager.
-Students work with the Academic and deadlines.
+Students work with the Academic and Thesis Programs Manager on details concerning approved summer thesis defense details and deadlines.
 Contact the Assistant Dean with any questions.